Tag Archives: Samara Weaving

 Bill & Ted Face The Music (2020), Keanu Reeves, Alex Winter, Orion Pictures

-I’m very much in and ready for this particular brand of silliness.
-I also rather like that this movie lands in the comedy, music and the sci-fi categories.
-It seems as though that’s not a thing that happens very often.
+I’m in and ready for this particular brand of silliness.
+I also like that this is a comedy/music/sci-fi, not a thing that happens very often.

 Hal Landon Jr., Kid Cudi, Beck Bennett, Brigette Lundy-Paine, William Sadler, Kristen Schaal and Holland Taylor also star.